Spain

 Teresa Iervolino is one of the great names in the interpretation of baroque and bel canto repertoire.

-Throughout her career, she has worked with directors such as Roberto Abbado, Alberto Zedda, Christophe Rousset, Jean-Christophe Spinosi, Ivor Bolton, Donato Renzetti, Fabio Luisi, Carlo Rizzi, Marc Minkowsky, Ottavio Dantone, Gabriele Ferro, Antonino Fogliani, Riccardo Chally, Daniel Harding, Marco Armiliato, Daniel Oren, etc.
+Teresa Iervolino regularly collaborates with renowned conductors such as Riccardo Chailly, Antonio Pappano, Daniel Harding, Fabio Luisi, Roberto Abbado, Alberto Zedda, Christophe Rousset, Jean-Christophe Spinosi, Ivor Bolton, Donato Renzetti, Carlo Rizzi, Marc Minkowski, Stefano Montanari, Andrea Marcon, Ottavio Dantone, Alessandro De Marchi, Gabriele Ferro, Antonino Fogliani, Marco Armiliato, Daniel Oren, Daniele Rustioni, Riccardo Frizza.